Rash Behari Bose: Revolutionary activities

-Lord Hardinge, in his My Indian Years, described the whole incident in an interesting way.
-During the flood relief work in Bengal in 1913, he came in contact with Jatin Mukherjee in whom he "discovered a real leader of men," who "added a new impulse" to Rash Behari's failing zeal.
-Thus during World War I he became extensively involved as one of the leading figures of the Gadar Revolution that attempted to trigger a mutiny in India in February 1915.
+During the flood relief work in Bengal in 1913, Bose came in contact with Jatin Mukherjee in whom he "discovered a real leader of men," who "added a new impulse" to Bose's failing zeal.
+Thus, during World War (WW1) he became one of the leading figures of the Ghadar Mutiny, an attempt to trigger a mutiny in India in February 1915.
 Trusted and tried Ghadrites were sent to several cantonments to infiltrate into the army.
 The idea of the Gadar leaders was that with the war raging in Europe most of the soldiers had gone out of India and the rest could be easily won over.
 The revolution failed and most of the revolutionaries were arrested.
-But Rash Behari managed to escape British intelligence and reached Japan in 1915.
+But Bose managed to escape British intelligence and reached Japan in 1915.

 Indian National Army

-Bose fled to Japan in 1915, under the alias of Priyanath Thakur, a relative of Rabindranath Thakur.
+Bose had reached Japan under the alias of Priyanath Thakur, a relative of Rabindranath Tagore, an Indian poet.
 There, Bose found shelter with various Pan-Asian groups.
 From 1915 to 1918, he changed residences and identities numerous times, as the British kept pressing the Japanese government for his extradition.
 He married the daughter of Aizō Sōma and Kokkō Sōma, the owners of Nakamuraya bakery in Tokyo and noted Pan-Asian supporters in 1918, and became a Japanese citizen in 1923, living as a journalist and writer.
 It is also significant that he was instrumental in introducing Indian-style curry in Japan.
 Though more expensive than the usual "British-style" curry, it became quite popular, with Rash Bihari becoming known as "Bose of Nakamuraya".